Skip to main content

 Editorial Review

-Milvus is the heavyweight champion for billion-scale vector search with enterprise-grade distributed architecture.
-Overkill for small deployments but unmatched when you truly need massive scale and don't mind the operational complexity.
+Milvus is a heavyweight option for large-scale vector search with enterprise-grade distributed architecture.
+Overkill for small deployments but strong when you need serious scale and can handle the operational complexity.

 Key Features